 Stereotypes paint old-school DBAs as surly oppositionists who live to revoke access.
 But moves like the one described above — and McEwen’s perspective on them — betray a deep sense of cooperation.

 “What was fun, I got to really know a lot of the people,” he said.
 “You meet the business owners, the application developers, the super users of the application, because you have to work with everyone to coordinate the migration.”

 Of course, in other ways, McEwen’s experience couldn’t be more different than a typical DBA — which brings us to how that upgrade to SQL Server 2016 had significance beyond just infrastructure.
 McEwen was taken with advances in the database, so much so that it inspired his first technology-related track, a love letter to the new database simply titled “Sql Server 2017.”

 The track was also something of a personal study aid, to make sure he knew the ins and outs of the new version to his bosses’ satisfaction.
 “I thought, if I put this in a song, I’ll have a leg up on my teammates,” he said.
 “I know my lyrics, so I’ll know the features.”

 On one hand, yes, database administration as traditionally defined is waning.
 Interest in the role has dipped slowly but steadily over the last 15 years, according to Google Trends data.
-On the other hand, “database and network professional” was just listed as one of the top 20 job roles in increasing demand across all industries in the World Economic Forum’s 2020 Future of Jobs Report.
+On the other hand, database administrator employment is projected to grow eight percent by 2030, according to the U.S. Department of Labor Statistics.

 “It wasn’t in the realm of our job description duties of what the admin is supposed to do.
 But because I was working with them so closely,” he said.